Eroica-cpp/uwhpsc/notes/homework1.rst

 Homework 1
 ==========================================

-.. warning :: Not yet assigned and may change.
+.. comment :: Not yet assigned and may change.

 Due Wednesday, April 10, 2011, by 11:00pm PDT.